shihab97820/base-learning/README.md

-## Day 34 – Exploring Cross-Chain Interoperability 🌉
+## Day 35 – Exploring Onchain Creator Economies 🎨

-Today's learning focused on cross-chain interoperability and how different blockchain networks can communicate with each other.
+Today's learning focused on how Base can support creators through onchain tools and digital ownership.

-I learned that interoperability allows assets and information to move between different blockchain ecosystems through bridges, messaging protocols, and other cross-chain infrastructure.
-This makes it possible for users and developers to access applications and services across multiple networks instead of being limited to a single blockchain.
+I learned that creators can use blockchain technology to build new types of digital experiences, including memberships, collectibles, rewards, and community-based products.
+Smart contracts can help creators establish transparent ownership and create more direct relationships with their audiences.

-Understanding interoperability helped me realize that the future of Web3 will likely be more connected.
-As different networks become easier and safer to communicate with, users can experience a more open and unified blockchain ecosystem.
+Exploring the creator economy helped me understand that Web3 is not only about finance.
+Base can also provide infrastructure for artists, content creators, communities, and entrepreneurs to experiment with new ways of creating and distributing digital value.

-**#Base #BuildOnBase #Interoperability #CrossChain #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #CreatorEconomy #Onchain #DigitalOwnership #Web3 #100DaysOfBase**